AdarshMasekar/AdarshMasekar/README.md

 ### ✨ Fun Facts About Me

-- I don’t like coffee or tea
-- Demon Slayer is my favorite anime
+- *Avatar: The Last Airbender* is my all-time favorite anime
-- **Hobbies:** anime, gym, and building things
+- **Hobbies:** anime, chess, and building things
-- I have two cats
+- I’m interested in custom ROMs, flashing, and experimenting with Android systems
-- Most of my projects start as random ideas at night
+- Most of my projects begin as random ideas that turn into full builds

 ---